-This one took a long time to click for me, and to some extent I’m still dealing with it — but here’s the net of it: You have to stop thinking of food as the the thing you need to give up — as in “Food makes me fat.
-I therefore must go without.”
-(And a special shout-out to my friend Joe, who inspired this thought process).
+This one took a long time to click for me, and to some extent, I’m still dealing with it.
+But here’s the net of it: you have to stop thinking of food as the thing you need to give up (i.e. “the thing that makes me fat.”)
+Food is not the enemy.
+It’s time to change our mindset about it.

 The concept of food as a fuel source is still somewhat new to my thinking process.
 I’ve always thought of food as a source of enjoyment.
-(Eating at restaurants had always been one of my favorite hobbies..
-I absolutely LOVE food).
+Eating at restaurants had always been one of my favorite hobbies.
+I absolutely love food.
 In fact, my whole mindset shifted recently when I realized that I had started to eat in order to run better, rather than run, so I could eat better.

-Yes, food can cause your body to gain weight — but it can also cause your body to LOSE weight.
-(It all depends on what you eat!).
+Yes, food can cause your body to gain weight, but it can also cause your body to lose weight.
+It all depends on what you eat.
 Need more energy during workouts?
 Eat more clean carbs.
 Need to gain more muscle?
 Eat more protein.
 Need more day-to-day fuel?
 Eat more fat.
 Want to lose weight?
-Eat the right kinds of foods!!
+Eat the right kinds of foods.

-If any of these phrases bounce around in your head while you’re trying to lose weight, you’re probably guilty of this…
+If any of these phrases bounce around in your head while you’re trying to lose weight, you’re probably guilty of making food the enemy.

 “I’m going to be hungry when I’m on my diet.”

 If you’re hungry, you’re never going succeed in the long-term and you are basically setting yourself up for the crash-diet cycle.
 Hunger is your body telling you that you need more food, and starvation is not a component in healthy eating.
-You can still lose weight and never be hungry (you do have to be able to differentiate between real hunger vs. cravings, “emotional” hunger, or other forms of eating that take place when you’re not ACTUALLY hungry).
-If you ARE hungry, it means you need to adjust something.
+You can still lose weight and never be hungry (you do have to be able to differentiate between real hunger vs. cravings, emotional hunger, or other forms of eating that take place when you’re not actually hungry).
+If you are hungry, it means you need to adjust something.

 “I can’t eat that.”

-If you tell yourself that your favorite foods are completely off limits forever more, your likelihood of success is basically zero.
-There’s not a chance in hell you’d convince me to give up cinnamon rolls, peanut-butter cookies, ice cream, pizza or donuts.
+If you tell yourself that your favorite foods are completely off-limits forevermore, your likelihood of success is basically zero.
+There’s not a chance in hell you’d convince me to give up cinnamon rolls, peanut butter cookies, ice cream, pizza, or donuts.
 However, in a flexible-dieting approach, I can still eat those things because I plan and budget for them.
-No, I don’t eat them as often as I would like — but I can absolutely eat anything I want, as long as I make it fit within my numbers.
-(In other words, I have to give something up in order to get the junk food.
+No, I don’t eat them as often as I would like.
+But I can absolutely eat anything I want, as long as I make it fit within my numbers.
+In other words, I have to give something up in order to get the junk food.
 Sometimes it’s worth it to me.
-Sometimes it’s not).
+Sometimes it’s not.

-“After I’m off my diet, I will… <fill in the blank>”, or “I can’t wait for this diet to be over.”
+“After I’m off my diet, I will… <fill in the blank>” or “I can’t wait for this diet to be over.”

 “There’s got to be a faster way to lose weight.”

-Your goal is to find your “happy place” where you can sustain your new habits indefinitely, but the scale is steadily moving downward.
+Your goal is to find your happy place where you can sustain your new habits indefinitely.
+But the scale is steadily moving downward.
 That happy place lets you eat what you want (in moderation), forces you to make some healthy choices, never leaves you miserable, and gives your body the energy and feel-good chemistry you deserve.

-And the best part: that happy place is VERY ACHIEVABLE!
+And the best part: that happy place is very achievable.